Branvier/branvier/README.md

 ## Controller

 ---
-The Controller manages and encapsulates all state and business logic of a component.
+The Controller manages the local business logic of a view.

 ### Reponsabilities